Will GraphQL Become a Standard for the New Data Economy?

 The capability to build a data graph with GraphQL brings other advantages that could bolster data science initiatives, according to Schmidt.

-“With a graph API, you have a very fine-grained understanding of exactly which client are fetching exactly which fields in their data,” he says.
+“With a graph API, you have a very fine-grained understanding of exactly which clients are fetching exactly which fields in their data,” he says.
 “It’s not just the data in your graph, but it’s the data about how your graph is being used.
-I think people will find a lot of value in that as we go forward because it exposed a lot of interesting information about what your customer and partners are actually doing….
+I think people will find a lot of value in that as we go forward because it exposed a lot of interesting information about what your customers and partners are actually doing….
 You have a higher level understanding with less ahead-of-time custom development work.”

 GraphQL is relatively new, but it has already been adopted by many big companies, including Airbnb, Netflix, CNBC, The New York Times, and GitHub.
 The product is being downloaded at the rate of 300,000 per week according to Apollo, which has raised more than $31 million in venture funding across two funding rounds.
 GraphQL has already piqued the interest of developers, if data from Google Trends (see above) is any guide.